 - Global engagement is trending downward (2015: 65%, 2016: 63%).

 Want to see the numbers for your business?
 Using averages calculated by multiple research organizations, we here at Shiftboard can take a well-educated guess on the amount employee disengagement is costing your business.
-Check our disengagement calculator to reveal how much money you may be wasting on disengagement every year.

 Communication: The Key to Better Engagement